CsBigDataHub/working-with-vim/pages/sessions.md

 ## Startify

-I use the [Startify plugin](https://github.com/mhinz/vim-startify) which replaces the empty start screen with a fancy one that includes a listing of recent files.  <span class="sidenote">With startify, you also get a quoting cow.</span> Startify will also detect if a `Session.vim` file exists, and you can quick open it.
-This is nice when you forget to load it on the command-line.
-This is my preferred way to work.
+I use the [Startify plugin](https://github.com/mhinz/vim-startify) to replace the empty start screen with a fancy one that includes a listing of recent files.  <span class="sidenote">With startify, you also get a quoting cow.</span> Startify detects if a `Session.vim` file exists, and allows a shortcut key to open it.
+This is nice when you forget to load a session on the command-line.

-Startify does have session features itself; allowing you to create and list multiple sessions.
-See [Startify documentation](https://github.com/mhinz/vim-startify/wiki/Plugin-features-in-detail#easy-session-handling) for more and see which way you prefer.
+Startify does have session features itself, however, I don't use them.
+See the [Startify documentation](https://github.com/mhinz/vim-startify/wiki/Plugin-features-in-detail#easy-session-handling) for how the plugin works with sessions and which way you prefer.

 <span class="tip">💡</span> I add `Session.vim` to my global `.gitignore` file so it doesn't show in git commands and I don't have to add it to each project.